-New construction and development can happen at any time on private lands along the PCT.
-The wildness of the trail experience is compromised every time a new road, industrial site or vacation home is built nearby.
-Often, there is no place to move the trail, and these developments can push the trail onto property edges and along large fence lines.
-On long, otherwise protected sections of the PCT, frequent and scattered developed parcels can disrupt the serene trail experience.
+In most cases, there are trail easements through these private parcels that grant hikers and equestrians the right to pass through.
+However, many of these easements are less than 30 feet wide and do not provide needed protection for the land adjacent to the trail.
+New construction and development can happen at any time on private property along the PCT.
+The wildness of the trail experience is compromised every time a new road, power line or vacation home is built nearby.
+Often, these developments can push the trail onto property edges and along large fence lines if there’s no other place for it.

 Finding funds for land protection